-Daily consumption of fresh fruits, vegetables, cereals and foods that maintain the alkalinity of the body should be on your list of priorities.
-Foods with high levels of antioxidants are an excellent natural protection for the body.
-Antioxidants are a part of vitamins, minerals and other nutrients in foods.
+Daily consumption of fresh fruits, vegetables, cereals, and foods that maintain the alkalinity of the body should be on your list of priorities.
+Foods with high levels of antioxidants are excellent natural protection for the body.
+Antioxidants are a part of vitamins, minerals, and other nutrients in foods.
 And in addition to acting as a scavenger for free radicals, they help in regenerating the body due to imbalance.
 How to boost immunity?

 Drinking enough fluid will hydrate the body and further stimulate its detoxification, thus its defense and healing.
 Drink at least 2 liters of water daily and freshly squeezed fruit and vegetable juices.

 Be physically active!
 Walk and stay as much on-air (in nature) as possible.
 Stay physically fit and prevent diseases.

 These three foods are rich in vitamins, minerals, and other nutrients, one needs to boost immunity.

 Cabbage as we know it today was created by the selection of wild plants over a long period.
 Whereas previously only wild cabbage was known.
 Even the ancient Romans were aware of the value of cabbage.
 This food item soon came to the fore as an almighty medicine from nature.